5 Ways Climate Change Affects People Living in Poverty

 Addressing the effects of climate change on the poor

-According to NASA, 2016 was the hottest year globally on record.
+According to NASA, 2020 tied with 2016 as the hottest years globally on record.
 If current trends continue, the effects of climate change could push an additional 100 million individuals into poverty by 2030.
 To combat these global effects, it’s going to take all of us.
 Real change for the most vulnerable will only come with global participation: country-to-country, city-to-city, person-to-person.
 At One Day’s Wages, our goal is to be a part of the solution by taking small steps to make an impact on poor communities.

-Photos curtesy of World Relief, Medical Teams International, and Eden.
+Photos courtesy of World Relief, Medical Teams International, and Eden.

 More stories of impact